andyatkinson/andyatkinson.github.io/_posts/2009-09-25-windycityrails-2009-conference.md

  - substitute the value for the function call for the same inputs
  - object should have well-defined states and state transitions
  - compose domain models from simple classes
- - fold/reduce: convert to smaller representation. smaller representation of intergers would be adding them together.
+ - fold/reduce: convert to smaller representation. smaller representation of integers would be adding them together.

 #### Super-easy PDF Generation with Prawn and Prawnto by John McCaffrey